21Alul21/jobbaHub/CONTRIBUTING.md

 - create new branches for making your modifications; keeping in mind that they have to be properly named to match the problem being solved
 - test and stage your changes
-- make a pool request and wait for it to be merged.
+- make a pull request and wait for it to be merged.